 This course will meet the requirements of the Common Core Standards for Algebra I. The course will include pre-algebra, linear algebra, polynomials, functions, exponents, and quadratic equations.
 Problem solving techniques and application of math concepts to real situations will be the emphasis of this course.
 This course will meet for two consecutive periods per day, and it requires the ability to learn both independently and in small groups.
-Students must pass 16 Algebra units to earn an Algebra credit, thus allowing them to move on to Geometry.
 The Math RTI Support class counts as elective credit.
-To qualify for this course, students must take an Algebra Readiness Assessment in 8th grade AND be recommended by their math teacher.
-Material needed: TI-84 Plus calculator
+To qualify for this course, students must be recommended by their math teacher.